Daniel-KM/Omeka-S-module-Mirador/README.md

     ```
 4. Rebuild:
     ```sh
-    npm run build
+    npx vite build
     ```
 5. Register the plugin in `data/plugins/plugins.php` (label for the settings
    form) and in `data/plugins/plugins-esm.php` (ESM metadata with package name
    and entry path).
 6. Publish a new release with the built files.